J. Paul Jacobson, MD, MPH

 Dr. Jacobson was born in Loma Linda.
 He attended college in Napa Valley, California.
 Before medical school, he spent a year in Norway.
 He then moved to UC San Diego, where he earned his MD degree in 1997.
 Next, Dr. Jacobson returned to Loma Linda University Medical Center (LLUMC) for a residency in general surgery.
 During the second year of his surgery residency, he was recruited to the radiology residency program.
-After residency, he took a neuroradiology fellowship at LLUMC and subsequently joined the LLUMC department of radiology faculty in 2004.
+After residency, he took a neuroradiology fellowship at LLUMC and subsequently joined the faculty in 2004.
+He trained further in interventional neuroradiology, partly in Geneva, Switzerland, with Professor Daniel Rüfenacht.
+He has since been a GERRAF fellow and earned an MPH in Clinical Effectiveness at Harvard University School of Public Health.
 Dr. Jacobson is married to Brenna, a pediatric anesthesiologist, and has two children, Winston and Kate.
-He enjoys reading about historical events, current events, and economics.
+He enjoys history, philosophy, and weightlifting.

 Erica Kinne, MD